What Is a CD Ladder? What You Need To Know

 - The amount you want to invest in your CDs

 Your CDs’ maturity dates determine when you’ll have access to your money.
 For example, say you put your money in five CDs.
-The first CD expires in one year, the second in two years and so on.
+The first CD expires in one year, the second in two years and so on, up to five years.
 When the one-year CD matures, you can reinvest the money in a new five-year CD — and you can continue doing that with each account that has reached its maturity.

-In addition to picking your CD maturity dates, you’ll want to choose CDs with the highest interest rates.
+In addition to picking your CD maturity dates, you’ll want to choose CDs with the highest interest rates or multiple CDs for higher returns.
 In general, long-term CDs offer higher interest rates than short-term CDs.

 The amount you want to invest determines how much money you’ll put in each CD in your ladder.
 So, if you have $25,000 to invest in a CD ladder, you can invest $5,000 in five different CDs.